mbovero/ECE5780_2-Axis_Gimbal_Claw/README.md

 | PB5       | Gimbal mode indicator LED  |

 ## Notes
-- Tare operations are handled at startup: the current orientation is set as the reference frame.
 - Quaternion values are in **Q14 format** and processed using fixed-point arithmetic to avoid floating-point dependency.